 True: Really?
 Consider the following: as a valued employee in whichever field you are looking to work in, you will be asked to communicate what you think about a variety of situations.
 You might be asked to report on why a client was unhappy with a service provided, email your boss to discuss your thoughts on upcoming HR policy changes, or create a proposal for a future client to entice them to work with your firm.

-3. When I am working, I will have the opportunity to think about what is being communicated to me and think about why I have been given this information and how it can be applied into my work?
+3. When I am working, I will have the opportunity to think about what is being communicated to me and think about why I have been given this information and how it can be applied into my work.

 True: Understanding and thinking critically about what is communicated to you in your job is vital.
 You might have the opportunity to work within a company where you will have to question my benefit plans are changing and how that will impact you and your family.
 Additionally, you could work within a professional designation such as the College of Nurses or the College of Trades and have to read, understand, and perhaps challenge changes that these governing bodies would like to make to your field of employment.
 For example, when these regulatory bodies raise their yearly membership fees they will often first survey their members to ensure this is appropriate.